Is Jesus God?

 Jesus Christ is often regarded as the most influential person who ever lived.
 But was he God?
 And did the early followers of Christ really believe that he was God, visiting this earth in human form?
 This question is being freshly debated today, although the debate goes back for centuries.

 What did the early Christians believe, concerning Christ?
 To consider this we will look at statements of the followers of Christ, found in the New Testament.
 We will also look at statements in the Old Testament that provide a backdrop, since most of the early believers in Christ were Jewish believers who accepted the inspiration of the Old Testament.
 (References are taken from the English Standard Version, unless otherwise noted).
 Then, some references to Christ from non-Christian sources will be briefly considered as well.

-To find what early Christians believed, we must look to the New Testament documents.
+To find what early Christians believed, we must look first to the New Testament documents which they wrote.
 Looking at these New Testament documents, we see that there are various words and titles that are used to describe Jesus.
 A selection of several of these statements concerning Jesus Christ is given below, along with the estimated date the document was written.
 The dating of these documents is based on the estimates of reliable scholars in the field of ancient biblical texts.
 1

 Key Statements Regarding Christ, from the New Testament: